-6. The following existing platforms must necessarily be enabled and utilised for mandating comparable disclosures about network speeds:
+The following existing platforms must necessarily be enabled and utilised for mandating comparable disclosures about network speeds:

-- a.
-TRAI Website

-- b.
-TRAI My Speed Mobile App
+a.
+TRAI Website b.
+TRAI MySpeed Mobile App C. TSP/ISP Website d.
+TSP/ISP Mobile App e.
+Websites of Consumer Organisations/NGOs registered with TRAI This will also help TRAI, TSPs/ISPs and Consumer Groups to reach out to consumers and send updates on new regulatory initiatives and changes, building trust in the information source.
+Apart from these options, other platforms may also be used for such information disclosures, namely marketing collaterals displayed and provided at retail stores, brochure inserts within the sim-card packs, television and social media commercials of the operators, etc. Q.7 What are the products/technologies that can be used to measure actual end-user experience on mobile broadband networks?
+At what level should the measurements take place (e.g., on the device, network node)? con the echnology: Whitebox by SamKnows[5]is a prominent solution used by many regulators and sumers globally to capture QoS experienced by consumers and extrapolate the indices to measure overall QoS in a particular geographical region.
+TRAI may explore this option to measure user erience. eporting Level: The spatial granularity for existing QoS reports must also be increased to allow for d comparisons.
+Currentlythese reports are prepared at circle-level and expanding them to district and city levels, categorically separated into rural/urban areas, should provide greater information to consumers specific to their geographies.

 - c.
-TSP/ISP Website

-- d.
-TSP/ISP Mobile App

-- e.
-Websites of Consumer Organisations/NGOs registered with TRAI

-This will also help TRAI, TSPs/ISPs and Consumer Groups to reach out to consumers and send updates on new regulatory initiatives and changes, building trust in the information source.

-Apart from these options, other platforms may also be used for such information disclosures, namely marketing collaterals displayed and provided at retail stores, brochure inserts within the sim-card packs, television and social media commercials of the operators, etc.

-7. a.
-Technology: Whitebox by SamKnows[1] is a prominent solution used by many regulators and consumers globally to capture QoS experienced by consumers and extrapolate the indices to measure the overall QoS in a particular geographical region.
-TRAI may explore this option to measure user experience.

-b.
-Reporting Level: The spatial granularity for existing QoSreports must also be increased to allow for good comparisons.
-Currentlythese reports are prepared at circle-level and expanding them to district and city levels, categorically separated into rural/urban areas, should provide greater information to consumers specific to their geographies.
+Crowd-Sourced Measurements: As outlined in this study[6], different aspects related to QoS should be measured in different ways: - Crowd-sourced measurements for throughput and latency should be aggregated in large numbers given the variability that may arise due to short-term and long-term shadowing in wireless connections.
+The alternate to ask providers for reporting data aggregated across all user sessions is a more viable and may be measured from within the providers' networks. - Metrics such as availability however, should be measured from an end-user perspective by capturing data from user device.
+Conducting such measurements via crowd-sourced applications, however, requires root permissions on the phone to access radio layer protocol information, and hence the same metrics should be monitored and reported from the provider's network such as number of attempts made, failed attempts, etc.

+Therefore, crowd-sourced measurements through tools like TRAI's MySpeed app should serve the purpose of cross-checking values reported by providers, if obtained at very large scale.
+Their distribution should tally with the reported data as test methods of downloading large files, measuring IP packet latency, etc. are very similar.
+Crowd-sourced measurements should however not be the basis for labelling the performance of providers unless they can be obtained at very large scales.

+Q.8 Are there any legal, security, privacy or data sensitivity issues with collecting device level data?
+If so, how can these issues be addressed?
+Do these issues create a challenge for the adoption of any measurement tools?

-8. There are no security or privacy issues in reporting user performance in aggregate, measured through the network.
+There are no security or privacy issues in reporting user performance in aggregate, measured through the network.
+Crowd-sourced information similarly has no liability attached as long as aggregate data is revealed for performance comparison, and data even at the backend is stored through anonymization.
 However, it should be ensured that consumer consent is taken into account while sourcing user-level information to protect privacy and maintain transparency in the system.
 However, there might be applications collecting sensitive data than required.
 Thus, there has be vigilance to ensure that such malign practices are not adopted by applications.